Today’s Post by Joe Farace

 The Park is located in the Southwestern United States, near Springdale, Utah.
 A prominent feature of its 229-square-miles is Zion Canyon, which is 15 miles long and up to half a mile deep, cut through the reddish and tan-colored Navajo Sandstone by the North Fork of the Virgin River.
 The lowest elevation is 3,666 ft (1,117 m) at Coalpits Wash and the highest elevation is 8,726 ft (2,660 m) at Horse Ranch Mountain.

-How I Made this Photo: The above image was shot using my oldest Canon IR camera—an EOS D30 that was converted to infrared by a company that no longer exists using their Standard IR conversion.
-That camera was ultimately replaced by a D60 then finally an EOS 50D that was converted by Life Pixel using their Standard IR (720nm) conversion.
-Lens was the wonderful Tamron AF 11-18mm f/4.5-5.6 Di-II SP LD Aspherical IF lens (at 11mm) that while officially discontinued is still available via these Amazon sellers at attractive prices.
+How I Made this Photo: The above image was shot using what was, at the time, my oldest Canon IR converted camera, an EOS D30—not an EOS 30D—that was converted to infrared by a company that no longer exists using their Standard IR (720nm) conversion.
+That camera was ultimately replaced by a Canon EOS D60 then finally an EOS 50D both of which were IR-converted by Life Pixel using their Standard IR (720nm) conversion.